lardemua/atom/README.md

 Unlike most other calibration approaches, **ATOM** offers tools to address the complete calibration pipeline.
 These are instructions for quick starting your robotic system calibration.
 If you need more details read through the [detailed description](#System-calibration---Detailed-Description) below.

+Also, you can take a look at the ATOM [youtube playlist](https://www.youtube.com/watch?v=BYs1-H9vh0s&list=PLQN09mzV5mbI4h5IQt3Eu9kugSk-08mnY).

 1. **Create a calibration package** for you robotic system
 ```bash